hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment5-Hedgren.md

 ### a)
 **Show that the query time for range queries with triangles is linear in the worst case, even if no answers are reported at all.
 Hint: Choose all points to be stored in the kd-tree on the line y = x.**

+Let all the points in the kd-tree form a linear line, that is let y=x.
+Lets say we are trying to find all points that are in the interval (2,2) to (5,5).
+When performing a range query for this we essentially have to find all points that lie in the interval 2 to 5, because y = x.

+Since the kd-tree is essentially a 1D tree along this line, querying for points within the range is equivalent to iterating through a 1D array and finding the points within the interval.
+This operation takes linear time.
+Therefore, since the kd-tree is essentially a 1D array the query time for finding the points in the interval also takes linear time at its worst case, even if no points are reported.